justin13601/ACES/docs/source/usage.md

 #### Multiple Shards

 A MEDS dataset can have multiple shards, each stored as a `.parquet` file containing subsets of the full dataset.
 We can make use of Hydra's launchers and multi-run (`-m`) capabilities to start an extraction job for each shard (`data=sharded`), either in series or in parallel (e.g., using `joblib`, or `submitit` for Slurm).
 To load data with multiple shards, a data root needs to be provided, along with an expression containing a comma-delimited list of files for each shard.
 We provide a function `expand_shards` to do this, which accepts a sequence representing `<shards_location>/<number_of_shards>`.
+It also accepts a file directory, where all `.parquet` files in its directory and subdirectories will be included.

 ```bash
 aces-cli cohort_name="foo" cohort_dir="bar/" data.standard=meds data=sharded data.root="baz/" "data.shard=$(expand_shards qux/#)" -m